 The next step is to examine the Identity Vault's classes and attributes and determine which best correspond to the external application's identities.
 If the Identity Vault does not provide a suitable class or attribute, you can define your own by modifying the Identity Vault's schema.
-For more information, see the NetlQ eDirectory Administration Guide.
+For more information, see the NetIQ eDirectory Administration Guide.

 The driver's driver filter allows the Metadirectory engine to determine which attributes and classes are relevant to the driver.
 For the Subscriber channel, the engine notifies the driver of changes for only those classes and attributes that are set to Synchronize in the filter.
-When the driver receives application identity changes on the Publisher channel, Synchronize must be set on classes and
+When the driver receives application identity changes on the Publisher channel, Synchronize must be set on classes and attributes for those items to be changed in eDirectory.
+The easiest way to define a driver filter is to create a new driver with the default XML configuration file provided with the Scripting driver (Scripting.xml).
+In NetlQ iManager, edit the Driver Filter to include relevant classes and attributes.
+Then, export the driver's configuration to an XML file for later use.
+See "Managing Additional Attributes" on page 51 for more information.

-5.1.3 Defining an Association Rule
+Defining an Association Rule